daeldir/handle/README.md

 ```

 The `walkTree` function recursively read all the files in a directory,
 calling a function with those paths.
-The argument of the function is the
+The argument of the callback
-path of a file in that directory.
+function is the path of a file in that directory.

 ```coffeescript
     walkTree = (directory, callback) ->